-Little information on the effects of MeHg on estuarine fish species is available (Wheeler et al., 2002; Dillon et al. 2010), and no studies on this have been performed in San Francisco Bay.
+Little information on the effects of MeHg on estuarine fish species is available (Wheeler et al., 2002; Dillon et al., 2010), and no studies on this have been performed in San Francisco Bay.
 In contrast, extensive data are available and have recently been reviewed for freshwater habitats (Dillon et al., 2010; Sandheinrich and Wiener, 2011).
 Thresholds for effects on fish have decreased substantially over the past 15 years as approaches for evaluating toxicity have advanced.
 Effects on biochemical processes, damage to cells and tissues, and reduced reproduction in fish have been documented at MeHg concentrations of about 0.3-0.7 ppm in the whole body and about 0.5-1.2 ppm in axial muscle (Sandheinrich and Wiener, 2011).
 Dillon et al. (2010) developed dose-response curves for Hg based on 11 tissue residue-toxicity studies (mostly using freshwater species) that predict a 50% rate of adverse response at a whole-body concentration of 3 ppm for juveniles and adults, and at a concentration of 0.4 ppm for effects on early life-stages.
 Concentrations of Hg in individuals of some species of Bay fish (in particular, leopard shark, striped bass, white sturgeon, and brown smoothhound shark) exceed 0.5 ppm in axial muscle.
-Whole body concentrations of Hg in small Bay fish have all been below 0.3 ppm (Figure 2).
-Whether estuarine species are as sensitive as freshwater species is unknown, but MeHg effects at the concentrations observed in some Bay sport fish species seem plausible.
-Concentrations well above 1.2 ppm have been observed in largemouth bass muscle in some Bay Area reservoirs, as discussed in Section 3.1, suggesting that in effects these water bodies are quite plausible.
+Whether estuarine species are as sensitive as freshwater species is unknown, but MeHg effects at present concentrations seem plausible.
+Concentrations well above the 1.2 ppm threshold for effects in freshwater species have been observed in largemouth bass muscle in some Bay Area reservoirs, as discussed in Section 3.1.